CalimeRon/upflow-exercice/Readme.md

   </a>
 </p>

-Full-Stack data-grid example with editable rows and navigation.
+Full-Stack data-grid implementation example with editable rows and navigation.
 Tests for front-end and back-end.
 Written in Typescript.

 ## User Features
 This project contains a RESTful API powered by Express(NodeJS) on the back-end.
 The front-end is powered by ReactJS.